 INTRODUCTION

 Retropharyngeal abscess (RPA) involves suppurative inflammation of the retropharyngeal space, and mostly refers to acute suppurative lymphadenitis.
 RPA is most common in infants and children younger than 5 years and is associated with acute upper respiratory tract infection or lymphadenitis[1].
 Adult RPA is very rare as the lymph nodes in the retropharyngeal space gradually degenerate after the age of 5 years.
-RPA may lead to complications such as acute airway obstruction, jugular necrotizing fasciitis, mediastinitis, aspiration pneumonia, thrombosis of the jugular vein, carotid artery erosion and sepsis when diagnosis and treatment of the disease are delayed or the disease progresses, and some severe cases are life-threatening[1-3].
+RPA may lead to complications such as acute airway obstruction, jugular necrotizing fasciitis, mediastinitis, aspiration pneumonia, thrombosis of the jugular vein, carotid artery erosion, and sepsis when diagnosis and treatment of the disease are delayed or the disease progresses, and some severe cases are life-threatening[1-3].
 Herein, we present a case of RPA with acute airway obstruction as the main manifestation in a 66-year-old woman.
 The patient recovered and was subsequently discharged after undergoing tracheal intubation twice and treatment with surgical incision and drainage of the abscess.

 CASE PRESENTATION